barnscott/newworkspaceshortcut-barnix.io/README.md

 These shortcuts are intended to be a minimal enhancement to the default window-managment tools (ie, begin-resize, move-window, etc) in a vanilla Gnome configuration.
 These shortcuts are off by default, but can be enabled in the extension's settings panel.

 - `Super + Space` will resize window to 40% width by 45% height.
 This is preferable for wide-screen displays in landscape.
-- `Control + Alt` and `arrow-key` key will relocate the window to the applicable half of the display.
+- `Control + Super` and `arrow-key` key will relocate the window to the applicable half of the display.
 The window will be justified to the center of the applicable axis.
 There is also a minimal gap applied to offset the center alignment.
-  - Using `Control + Alt + right` will relocate window to right side of the *center of the x-axis* of the display
+  - Using `Control + Super + right` will relocate window to right side of the *center of the x-axis* of the display
-  - Using `Control + Alt + left` will relocate window to left side of the *center of the x-axis* of the display
+  - Using `Control + Super + left` will relocate window to left side of the *center of the x-axis* of the display
-  - Using `Control + Alt + up` will relocate window to top side of the *center of the y-axis* of the display
+  - Using `Control + Super + up` will relocate window to top side of the *center of the y-axis* of the display
-  - Using `Control + Alt + down` will relocate window to bottom side of the *center of the y-axis* of the display
+  - Using `Control + Super + down` will relocate window to bottom side of the *center of the y-axis* of the display

 Using these keys together, the user can quickly relocate windows into the center-most corner of the desktop quadrant.